 Rich in history and filled with beautiful old buildings, only walking around Mechelen, will already put you into a Christmas mood.
 I really liked loudspeakers placed all around the city and Christmas music playing from them.
 It felt almost like I’ve stepped into a Christmas fairytale.

-There were so many little Christmasy details on houses, stars or nutcrackers painted in windows, little lights all over the town.
-It felt like every single restaurant had a different special Christmas decoration.
+There were so many little Christmasy details on houses, stars or nutcrackers painted in windows, small lights all over the town.
+It felt like every single restaurant had a different unique Christmas decoration.
 But, also like every citizen of Mechelen participated a bit in creating that special atmosphere.

 Things to do during the Christmas season in Mechelen:

 #1 – Explore Mechelen’s Christmas markets

 Christmas stalls are located at Vismarkt, Haverwerf, Van Beethovenstraat and Korenmarkt.
 They are located close to each other, so you can stroll around and explore them on foot.
 I especially liked some stalls with Christmas inspired art and design, beautiful Christmas cards, Christmas sweaters (of course, I’ve bought myself one) and some with charming jewellery.

 Not unexpectedly for Belgium, food and beverages were excellent there, as well.
 At one of the stalls at the Vismarkt, they were preparing grilled salmon that made the whole market smelling delicious.
 There were stalls with Belgian waffles, chocolates and other sweets at the Beethovenstraat.
 Quite tempting for someone with a sweet-tooth like me.

 *TIP: I stayed at a Novotel Hotel which was located in a middle of a Christmas market and all the happenings in Mechelen.
 With its spacious rooms and children play area, it’s especially lovely for families visiting Mechelen.
 Well, this was my room view: